Harman-Sahota/Savvy-Snip/README.md

 ![Savvy Snip Logo](logo.svg)

-**Note: Savvy Snip will only be available on macOS. iPhone mockups are for reference design purposes only.
-The web version is not guaranteed at this time, as our focus is on creating and perfecting the macOS app.**

 Welcome to Savvy Snip, your future go-to tool for storing, organizing, and accessing code snippets with ease.
 Whether you're a seasoned developer or just getting started, Savvy Snip is designed to streamline your workflow and boost your coding efficiency.
 Say goodbye to repetitive Google searches and hello to a seamless coding experience.

 ## Table of Contents